KSHV-TV: Construction and Word of Life ownership

-UPN and WB affiliations
+As a general-entertainment station

 After investing $500,000 to start KWLB, Word of Life put the station up for sale in April 1995.
 It wished to use the funds from the purchase to build a 2,000-seat auditorium at its West Shreveport location.
-It was sold to White Knight Broadcasting, a firm headed by Sheldon Galloway.
+It was sold that month to White Knight Broadcasting, a firm headed by Sheldon Galloway.
 Sheldon's father, Thomas Galloway, was a principal in Communications Corporation of America (ComCorp), owner of Shreveport Fox affiliate KMSS-TV (channel 33).
 White Knight's stations held sales agreements with the ComCorp stations in their markets.
 The $3.8 million earned from the sale went to expanding the sanctuary, a new building on the Word of Life campus, and donations to missions.

 Upon the closure of the sale, the station changed call signs to KSHV and became an affiliate of UPN on August 28, 1995; previously, UPN programming aired on a secondary basis on Shreveport CBS affiliate KSLA-TV (channel 12).
 Religious programming was confined to weekday and Sunday mornings.
 In July 1996, the station added programming from The WB, with its shows airing on Saturday and Sunday nights.
 The station continued as a primary UPN, secondary WB affiliate until January 2001, when it flipped to primary WB, secondary UPN and began branding as WB45; WB programming now aired at its regular times and UPN on a two-hour delay.
 KSHV dropped UPN in September 2003, with KPXJ (channel 21) becoming the new affiliate.

-MyNetworkTV affiliation

 In January 2006, The WB and UPN announced they would merge to form The CW.
 KPXJ was chosen as the network's new affiliate in March, and White Knight affiliated KSHV and WNTZ-TV serving Alexandria with MyNetworkTV later that month.
 On February 17, 2009, the station ceased analog broadcasting ahead of the digital television transition.